 But predicting election outcomes is a relatively limited use of quantitative methods, compared with the British Election Study.
 This has now been running since 1964 and is the longest running social science survey in the UK.
 It’s what’s called a longitudinal survey, tracking the opinions of the same people over time.
 And one of the many thousands of things its research has found out is that there was not, in counted up numbers, a significant ‘youth quake’ vote in the 2017 General election to explain Labour’s strong showing.
 Even though my own observations had led me to go around saying I’d seen one.

-Much of what is written here, by the way, has now become part of a ‘real’ academic essay.
+Much of what is written here, by the way, became part of a ‘real’ academic essay.
 The fact being that I don’t intend to divide my writing into ‘blog’ and ‘not blog.’
 Because I want what I write to be understandable by anyone who cares to read it.
 And because I’ve been thinking a lot about the craft of writing itself.
-But that’s for another blog post, coming soon.
+But that’s for another blog post, one day.